MITLibraries/alma-bursartransfer/README.md

 ## Repo setup (delete this section and above after initial function setup)

-1. Rename "my_function" to the desired initial function name across the repo.
+1. Rename "bursar_transfer" to the desired initial function name across the repo.
 (May be helpful to do a project-wide find-and-replace).
 2. Update Python version if needed (note: AWS lambda cannot currently support versions higher than 3.9).
 3. Install all dependencies with `make install`  to create initial Pipfile.lock with latest dependency versions.
 4. Add initial function description to README and update initial required ENV variable documentation as needed.